gberenfield/ring-wicked-pdf/README.md

 ```

 ###Options
-You can optionally pass in another resources directory as well as page
+You can optionally pass in another resource directory as well as page
 orientation.
 `(wicked/as-pdf contents :orientation "landscape" :resource-dir "my-resource-subdir")`